Shop The 15 Best Early Prime Day Deals Under $25

 Us Weekly has affiliate partnerships.
 We receive compensation when you click on a link and make a purchase.
 Learn more!

 Money burning a hole in your pocket, but still want to go on a shopping spree?
 You don’t have to spend an arm and a leg to satisfy that shopping craving.
-Amazon Prime Day is right around the corner, and we can’t wait to add all the awesome deals and exclusive discounts across Amazon to our carts.
+Amazon Prime Day is here, and we can’t wait to add all the awesome deals and exclusive discounts across Amazon to our carts.
 But right now, we’re focusing on something a little more focused: money-saving deals you can rack up now.

 From 50% off to Prime Day Deals under $25, you can add a variety of deals to your cart without emptying your bank account.
-We’ve rounded up some of our absolute favorite picks under $25 that you can scoop up right now before Prime Day even rolls around.
+We’ve rounded up some of our absolute favorite picks under $25 that you can scoop up right now.
 That’s shopping smart, if we do say so ourselves.

 Whether you want a new Amazon Echo device or portable charger, the tech deals are coming at us fast and furious, and Amazon Prime Day is still a week away!
 Be sure you don’t miss out on these hot electronics deals while they’re still live.